marcogdepinto/emotion-classification-from-audio-files/README.md

 # Audio Emotion Classification from Multiple Datasets

-# Executive Summary
+**Executive Summary**

-The scope of this project is to create a classifier able to predict the emotions of the speaker starting from an audio file.
+This project presents a deep learning classifier able to predict the emotions of a human speaker encoded in an audio file.
+The classifier is trained using 2 different datasets, RAVDESS and TESS, and has an overall F1 score of 80% on 8 classes (neutral, calm, happy, sad, angry, fearful, disgust and surprised).

-**Dataset**
+**Feature set information**

-For this task, I have used 5252 samples from
+For this task, the dataset is built using 5252 samples from:

 - the [Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) dataset](https://zenodo.org/record/1188976#.XsAXemgzaUk)
 - the [Toronto emotional speech set (TESS) dataset](https://tspace.library.utoronto.ca/handle/1807/24487)